Natural ingredients

 Oils

-Oils derive from the fatty portion of a plant, usually the seeds, kernels or nuts.
-They are rich in essential fatty acids, vitamins, and other skin-healing components.
-Examples of oils that The Curious Herb uses include Cameillia, Rosehip, Argan, Safflower, Sea Buckthorn, Sweet Almond, Apricot Kernel, Coconut, Peach Kernel, Wheatgerm etc. â€‹
+Plant oils - not to be confused with essential oils - derive from the fatty portion of a plant, usually the seeds, kernels or nuts.
+They are rich in essential fatty acids and vitamins.
+The Curious Herb uses a number of different plant oils - such as Cameillia, Rosehip, Argan, Safflower, Sea Buckthorn, Sweet Almond - with varied and multiple actions on the body.

 Plant